avb-lgtm/euxantius-site/essays/second-essay/index.md

 And I hope she too one day finds the peace offered by the illumination of her spirit.

-By,
+Yours,
 OAM

-In memoriam: some of the great minds that nurtured my own.
+In appreciation of some of the great minds that nurtured my own.

 -END-